 We primarily collect, hold, use and/or disclose personal information for the following purposes:

+We may disclose your personal information for any of the purposes for which it is primarily held or for a related purpose where lawfully permitted.
 We may disclose your personal information where we are under a legal duty to do so, including circumstances where we are under a contractual or lawful duty of care to disclose information.

 We do not share personal information about you with government agencies, organisations or anyone else unless one of the following applies:

 We outsource a number of services to contracted service suppliers (CSPs) from time to time.
 Our CSPs may see some of your personal information.
-Typically our CSPs would include:
+Typically, our CSPs would include: